Sanae Takaichi: Personal life

 Takaichi is an avid fan of JRA horse racing, a heavy metal and Japanese rock listener, especially from artists Demon Kakka, B'z, and X Japan, and is a supporter of sporting teams such as Gamba Osaka and Hanshin Tigers.
 Takaichi was known to play the drums and the piano during her youth.
-She also holds a title of Sommelier d'honneur and has an interest in motorcycles, having owned a Kawasaki Z400.
+She also holds a title of Honorary Sommelier and has an interest in motorcycles, having owned a Kawasaki Z400.
+She also was given the nickname "Sana-Metal, さなーめたる" by Japanese all female metal band Babymetal on their podcast which Takaichi was a guest.

 Takaichi reportedly practices judo, karate, and scuba diving.
 She is a car enthusiast, owning a 1991 Toyota Supra A70 2.5GT Twin-Turbo Limited during her early years in parliament, during which she used the car to drive to her workplace for over 20 years.
 Takaichi's Supra A70 served as a replacement to her Toyota Supra Celica XX.
 The car is currently on display in a local Toyota dealership museum in Nara.
 Takaichi is a member of the Parliamentarians' League for Japan's Anime, Manga, and Games.
+Takaichi has also been noted to be interested in manga, such as Bari Bari Densetsu.